Computer-Programming-A/LightsOut/README.md

 When you play the game, you could magine that your job is managing a power plant here in San Francisco.
 It is an unusually hot summer night and a brown-out has hit the entire city leaving millions of people in darkness.
 You need to turn all the lights back on as quickly as possible.
 Hooking up gas generators in each of the major areas of the city should do the trick, however the generators are a bit tricky when it comes to powering an entire city.
 One generator can power 5 city blocks: one central block, and one block each in the north, south, east, and west directions.
 However, if two generators try to power the same city block, they short out.
 In order to win the game you must turn all the lights for every block in the city.

+You may find slides ? to ? helpful of the [slide presentation](https://docs.google.com/presentation/d/1fm_Di0qR4HpRWTf8tJtcW3u5by3OrilfXIPZ517K1js/edit?usp=sharing)in completing this assignment

 Program requirements
 --------------------
 * Your lights out game must have at least a 5 x 5 grid that uses an 2d array.
-(Look at the example on slide ? of the slide presentation for one way to use a 2d array oto represent the grid.)
+(Look at the example on slide ? of the [slide presentation](https://docs.google.com/presentation/d/1fm_Di0qR4HpRWTf8tJtcW3u5by3OrilfXIPZ517K1js/edit?usp=sharing) for one way to use a 2d array oto represent the grid.)
 * Customize the HTML and CSS of the web page that displays your game.
 * Submit the URL of your game to Google classroom using the "present" link on p5.